Lessons Learned Working With Sass and CSS Variables

 • Effectiveness: e.g. colours that are visually pleasing, or that create sufficient contrast for usability.

-3. Design themes & strategies
+3. Design themes & rules

 A Design Theme where the actual choosing of which design palette to use in an application is done.